dynamine/Dynamine-UI/README.md

-# ediner-ui
+# dynamine-ui
-eDiner - The easy distributed miner frontend with statistics, resource allocation methods, and all the fancy things
+dynamine - The easy distributed miner frontend with statistics, resource allocation methods, and all the fancy things